A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Introduction

-In sum, the main contribution of this paper is a semi-supervised learning approach that learns separable embeddings that jointly captures temporal dependencies between time points and relationships between time series for predicting abnormal events.
-The proposed approach can efficiently capture complex dependencies in multiple multivariate time-series data and learn effective features from imbalanced and limited labels, enabling accurate prediction of abnormal events.
+In sum, the main contribution of this paper is a semi-supervised learning approach that learns feature embeddings by jointly capturing complex dependencies in multiple multivariate time series and enhances the separability of the embeddings for predicting abnormal events guided by the incomplete and imbalanced labeled data.
 We demonstrate the proposed network architecture for abnormal event prediction on large real-world network operation time-series data.